-Prerequisite: BIO-3045; CHE-3034 is recommended.
+Prerequisite: BIO--3104, BIO-3045, or BIO-3114; CHE-3034 is recommended.
+Corequisite: BIO-3100.

 BIO 3114 - Advanced Human Anatomy with Lab (4)

 This course is intended for students with a basic background in biology and chemistry.
 The purpose of this course is to provide the student with knowledge associated with the anatomical structure in humans.
 The course is designed to help students understand the relationships and organization of the major structures within a designated body region.